gordonguthrie/pometo/docs/technical_reference/functions_ravel_or_comma_function.md

 C ← 2 3 4 ⍴ ⍳24
 ⍴ ,[4.5] C
 --^
-RANK ERROR (Invalid Axis:4.5) on line 2 at character 3
+RANK ERROR [Invalid Axis: 4.5 ] on line 2 at character 3
 ```